 Blood and Marrow Transplant/Cellular Therapy Patient and Family Resources

-High doses of chemotherapy are given, which not only destroys tumour cells but also healthy bone marrow cells.
+We give high doses of chemotherapy, which not only destroys tumour cells but also healthy bone marrow cells.

-The patient's own stem cells, which have been previously collected and frozen, are then thawed and infused into the same patient to help them recover from the high doses of chemotherapy.
+We then thaw the patient's own stem cells, which we have previously collected and frozen, and infuse them into the same patient to help them recover from the high doses of chemotherapy.

 Your physician will discuss this procedure with you in detail if it is part of your child's protocol.